How to use cell phone struggles to turn things around with teen

 Here's what I would do if it were my daughter:

 1. Change the plan to one you are comfortable with.
-(When you say you "got talked into" the “extra” texting and call display, it sounds to me like you did what we often do as parents, and went beyond your comfort level.
-Don't blame her -- take responsibility for your choice -- but you certainly should be listening to your own gut and changing that plan.)
+When you say you "got talked into" the “extra” texting and call display, it sounds to me like you did what we often do as parents, and went beyond your comfort level.
+Don't blame her -- take responsibility for your choice -- but you certainly should be listening to your own gut and setting the limits you need to, to be comfortable financially.
 Explain to her that any use of the cell phone beyond emergencies is a privilege that you provide and that she needs to earn with responsible behavior.
 Using those extra minutes was not responsible behavior.

 Listen to your daughter's response with as open a mind as possible, even if you have to bite your tongue.
 In fact, really try to see it from her point of view and offer her empathy.
 For instance, if she says she doesn't want to be around you because you always find fault with her, just listen, and don't take it personally.
 This is information about her, about how afraid she is that she doesn't measure up in your eyes.
 Just reflect her feelings: “So you find it hard to hang out with me these days because you think I criticize you a lot?”
 If you think there is also some truth in there about your own behavior, great, acknowledge it.
 Don't make excuses, and don't attack back.
 Think of this as a test you need to pass to get your daughter back.
 Your willingness to hear her out and stay calm will be like opening a door.
 She won't be able to tell you this now, but she will be enormously grateful.
 Someday she may tell you that it changed her life.